pockethost/pockethost/packages/dashboard/src/routes/(static)/docs/limits/+page.md

 In general, exceeding the rate limit often indicates a coding issue.
 Another option is to write custom routes using [JS Hooks](/docs/js-hooks) to perform bulk fetching and filtering server-side, which can be difficult to manage effectively on the client side.

+## Hibernation

+To conserve resources, PocketHost instances may enter a **hibernation** state during periods of inactivity.
+When in hibernation, your instance won't immediately respond to incoming requests but will wake up when a new request is received.

+### Important Caveats:

+- **Scheduled Tasks and Backups**: Automated tasks like scheduled backups may fail to execute if the instance is in hibernation at the scheduled time.
+Waking up the instance on a schedule will not trigger any missed intervals.
+This is generally less of an issue as your instance grows and becomes more active.
+- **Instance Waking**: While the instance will wake up for new requests, the first request after hibernation may experience a delay as the instance restarts.

 ## Usage Limits

 In addition to rate limits, we monitor: